OXERVATE® is a recombinant human nerve growth factor indicated for the treatment of neurotrophic keratitis (NK).

 Prescribing Information

-Corneal nerve damage may lead to a decrease in or total loss of corneal sensitivity—the hallmark of neurotrophic keratitis (NK).
-This nerve damage impacts ocular surface homeostasis by disrupting the interplay between corneal nerves and corneal epithelial cells, which can lead to epithelial breakdown, including ulceration and, in severe cases, melting and perforation.1
+This nerve damage impacts ocular surface homeostasis by disrupting the interplay between corneal nerves and corneal epithelial cells, which may lead to epithelial breakdown, including ulceration and, in severe cases, melting and perforation.1,3

 Etiologies

-Any injury or systemic condition affecting corneal sensory innervation can lead to NK1-5
+Injury or systemic conditions affecting corneal sensory innervation may lead to NK2,5-7

 Ocular